JeroenAdam/New-VM-for-development/README.md

     Set-VMFirmware -VMName DEV-W11 -FirstBootDevice $dvd -EnableSecureBoot Off
     ```

-2. **Launch Hyper-V Manager**, start the VM, and connect to it.
+2. **Launch Hyper-V Manager**, start the VM and connect to it.
 Quickly tap a keyboard key to boot from DVD.

 3. **Installation**:
     - Choose Windows 11 Pro Superlite (without Defender) during the setup process.